 University Information Security Office

-The latest phishing is one of the more common ones that attempts to get you to email your banking information to the scammer in exchange for a non-existent job.
+We are again seeing one of the more common ones that attempts to get you to email your banking information to the scammer in exchange for a non-existent job.
 The way these work is that they “hire” you and ask for your routing and account number so that you can get “paid”.
-The scammer then […]The post Phishing Scam – JOB OPENINGS first appeared on Loyola Information Security Blog.
+The scammer then […]The post Another Paid Position Phishing Scam first appeared on Loyola Information Security Blog.